mewtonium/vanguard/README.md

      * [
      *     'lastName' => [
      *         'Required' => 'Please provide your first name.',
-     *         'Min' => 'The lastName field must be a minimum of 2 characters long.',
+     *         'MinLength' => 'The lastName field must be a minimum of 2 characters long.',
      *     ],
      *     'age' => [
      *         'Between' => 'The age field must be between 18 and 99.',